aneeshn/rover/README.md

 Output of rovers:

-1. Final Co-ordinated and Orientation
+1. Final Co-ordinates and Orientation